 Social media has changed the way brands connect and engage with their prospects and customers, opening up new opportunities to talk directly to and with them in real-time.

 While your basic brand guidelines should apply to the foundation of your social media pages, there are lots of other quick and easy ways to use social media to grow your brand.
 Anita Campbell of SmallBizTrends suggests 12 ways to get started.
-Read part one of "6 Ways to Use Social Media for Branding" and part two here.

 5. Get involved in your community